samuel-gamelin/Rabbits-and-Foxes/README.md

   - Only commit code to the corresponding milestone.
   - Please document your commits with changes and updates.
   - Add test cases for the updates made.
-  - Merging to master will occur on weekly bases under the review of all developers on the project.
+  - Merging to master will occur once every two weeks under the review of all developers on the project.
 - Pull requests:
   - Open a pull request to the corresponding milestone.
   - Document your code.